EMTX - Emergency Medical Technician

 EMTX111 Emergency Medical Technician Part 02

-Credits 6Summer/Winter
+Credits 6Spring

 Part two of a two-part sequence, this course expands upon the knowledge, skills, techniques, and applications introduced in EMTX110.
 Integrates assessment skills including the ability to differentiate trauma versus medical emergencies to include the proper management in a pre-hospital setting.
 Includes preparation for state and national certification exams.